CityOfZion/neo-mamba/docs/source/library/network/payloads/verification.rst

 ..
 Note::

-   While multiple signer's can be attached to a transaction and thus multiple scopes can be set, only the first signer is looked at to determine the scope to use for :func:`CheckWitness()`.
+   While multiple signers can be attached to a transaction and thus multiple scopes can be set, only the first signer is looked at to determine the scope to use for :func:`CheckWitness()`.

 .. autoclass:: neo3.network.payloads.verification.Witness
    :members: